TJ-CSCCG/tongji-undergrad-thesis/README-EN.md

 Note: If you encounter permissions problems during the installation process, you can run the above command from a command prompt with administrator privileges.

+Note: If you are concerned about the potential environmental contamination risks of adding a specific version of Python to your environment paths and wish to use a Python environment manager application, proceed as follows:
+- Create a new Python environment and install the `pygments` module.
+- Follow the comments in `main.tex` which specify the environment path directly in the file.

 #### iii.
 Install TeXLive

 Download `install-tl-windows.exe` from [here](https://www.tug.org/texlive/acquire-netinstall.html).

+Note: A data pack of about 8GB will be downloaded during the installation process, please be patient.

 #### iv.
 Build the project through Batchfile